Do Coffee Filters have Plastic

 Plastic is primarily made from polymers, which are long chains of molecules composed of repeating units called monomers.
 These monomers are typically derived from fossil fuels like petroleum or natural gas.

-Is Coffee maker Plastic safe?
+Is the Coffee maker Plastic safe?

 If your coffee maker is predominantly made of glass and stainless steel, it’s generally considered safe.
-However, if it’s constructed from cheaper plastics containing substances like BPAs and PFAS, there could be potential toxicity concerns.
+However, if it’s constructed from cheaper plastics containing substances like BPA and PFAS, there could be potential toxicity concerns.
 To mitigate this, you can maintain your machine well, use filtered water, and opt for shorter brew times.

 Conclusion